 Website: School of Public Policy

 This interdisciplinary distance education graduate program is delivered through the internet, using the Blackboard learning management system, and provides students with the flexibility to earn a master’s degree entirely online.
+Students from a wide variety of disciplines including, for example, the liberal arts, commerce, and law are encouraged to apply for admission.
 For more information, visit the School of Public Policy website.

 Master of International Trade (M.I.T.)